matlab-deep-learning/constrained-deep-learning/documentation/AI-Verification-Monotonicity.md

 For networks constructed to be monotonic, verification becomes more straightforward and comes down to architectural and weight inspection, i.e., provided the network architecture is of a specified monotonic topology, and that the weights in the network are appropriately related - see [1] - then the network is monotonic.

 In summary, while verifying monotonicity in general neural networks is complex due to non-linearities and high dimensionality, constructing networks with inherent monotonic properties simplifies verification.
-By using monotonic activation functions and ensuring non-negative weights, you can design networks that are guaranteed to be monotonic, thus facilitating the verification process and making the network more suitable for applications where monotonic behavior is essential.
+By using constrained architectures and weights, you can design networks that are guaranteed to be monotonic, thus facilitating the verification process and making the network more suitable for applications where monotonic behavior is essential.

 **References**